msakauye/things-fall-down/README.md

 things-fall-down
 ================

-Things Fall Down is a platform puzzle Android game.
+Things Fall Down is a platform style puzzle game for Android.

 Follow our blog here for game development updates: http://thingsfalldown.wordpress.com/